mengqimusic/Wingie2/ALT_TUNING.md

  Alternate tuning is enabled in two ways: by holding down the **left Mode button** when starting the device; or using MIDI.
 The advantage of using MIDI is that it is unnecessary to restart the device, allowing the tuning to be changed on the fly.

+ Alternate tuning also affect Caves mode, see below for details.

  Alternate tuning honors the Global Tuning (A3) setting.

  ## Enabling/Disabling Alternate Tuning at Startup